 The NDPH Wolfson Laboratories provide critical and cost-effective support for large-scale observational studies and randomised trials conducted by the CTSU and collaborating research groups.
 The Laboratory investigates, and provides guidance for, various aspects of methodology including: sample collection procedures for blood and urine; transportation procedures; stability of biomarkers; cataloguing and temperature controlled storage strategies for large-scale collections; and the development of assay methods that are suitable for high-throughput testing in large study populations without compromising the reliability or quality of the data produced.

 The laboratories currently support several automated clinical chemistry and immunoassay platforms and an NMR metabolomics facility.
-The NDPH Wolfson Laboratories are accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2005 Standard.
+The NDPH Wolfson Laboratories are accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2017 Standard.
 NDPH Wolfson Laboratories is a UKAS accredited testing laboratory, No. 2799.
 The NDPH Wolfson Laboratories current Schedule of Accreditation is available on the UKAS website at https://www.ukas.com/search-accredited-organisations/ by entering ‘2799’ in the Search Accredited Organisations section.
 High-throughput plate-array assays, including multiplex assays, are supported using automated liquid handling workstations.

 The NDPH Wolfson Laboratory has:

-- In the past 5 years, provided over 2.2 million reliable assays for several large-scale randomised trials (including REVEAL, VIDAL and HARP III), post-trial biomarker studies (STICS, BEST-D and AFABL) and large-scale observational epidemiological studies (including PROCARDIS, the Whitehall resurvey study, the Prisoner Nutrition Study, the Million Women Study and the EPIC-Oxford study)
+- In the past 5 years, provided over 1.6 million reliable assays for several randomised trials (including REVEAL, VIDAL and HARP III), post-trial biomarker studies (STICS, BEST-D and AFABL) and large-scale observational epidemiological studies (including the Mexico City prospective study, China Kadoorie Biobank study and EPIC-Oxford study)